Last Updated on

 For a binocular, you need two hands.
 But, a monocular can be handled with one hand comfortably.
 The handling and navigation are much smoother for a monocular.
 The backpacker can rely on them for watching the route searching for any potential danger.
 It helps to plan the journey accordingly.

 The mono is very light compared with the binocular.
 When you are going out for hiking or backpacking, you need to lessen the weight as much as possible in as many ways as possible.
 You can carry them in your pocket.
 That’s how handy they are.
+But if you want to enjoy with your both eyes with lightweight devices you can think about compact binoculars, some of them are really lightweight, cheap and foldable.
 It is also better than a spotting scope.

 They are much compact designed than a binocular.
 As a result, they are much more durable and strong.
 They can withstand the rough outdoors better and are water, fog, dust, and shock-resistant.

 Along the hiking or backpacking journey, you can use them swiftly for getting any quick view of the outdoors.
-So, they are for quick use. besides, they are versatile in use as you can use them for bird watching, target shooting, hunting, nature observing and many other events.
-Also, carry a reflex sight like Vortex Venom or scope like Vortex Razor HD for better preparation of the wilds.back to menu ↑
+So, they are for quick use.
+Besides, they are versatile as you can use them for bird watching, target shooting, hunting with log-range scope, nature observing and many other events.
+Also, carry a reflex sight like Vortex Venom or quality night vision scope like Vortex Razor HD for better preparation of the wilds.back to menu ↑

 Buying Guide of Best Monocular for Backpacking & Hiking